-“In this workshop, we’ll talk about your idea and make sure it has enough weight to carry a novel,” says instructor Karen Bjorneby.
 “We’ll talk about your character and make sure she’s so compelling we all can’t wait to find out what she’ll do next.
 We’ll talk about plot – how are you going to make enough things happen?
-And we’ll talk about structure – how do you organize this huge thing and not get overwhelmed?”
+Or, how are you going to keep from being melodramatic?
+We’ll talk about structure – how do you organize this huge thing and not get overwhelmed?